elopezga/CSE-145-LightSwitch/Log/README.md

 <b>AT+CWJAP="SSID","PASSWORD"</b>

+To insure that the ESP8266 has connected to the home network successfully, we can run the command

+<b>AT+CIFSR</b>

+This will return the IP address.

 ## Milestone 4
 #### Light-switching mechanism on Arduino board

 ## Milestone 5 [Completed]
 #### TCP connection from ESP8266 to ThingSpeak
+In order to contact the ThingSpeak server and start sending HTTP request, the ESP8266 must first connect to it.
+Sending the command

+<b>AT+CIPSTART="TCP","api.thingspeak.com",80</b>

+will connect the ESP8266 to the ThingSpeak HTTP server.
+Once connected, we can start sending HTTP requests by first, telling the ThingSpeak server how many bytes of request we want to send, and finally, the actualy request string.
+The following two commands describe how to tell the ESP8266 to do this.

+<b>AT+CIPSEND=[BYTES_TO_SEND]</b>
+<b>GET /channel/[CHANNEL_ID]/fields/[FIELD_ID]/last.txt?api_key=[GET_KEY] HTTP/1.1\r\nHOST: api.thingspeak.com:80\r\nContent-Type: text/html; charset=utf-8\r\n\r\n\r\n</b>

 ## Milestone 6 [Completed]
 #### Android Application